 - Pass Depth: 0.010 in

 Note: If you’ve downloaded our FR-1 speeds and feeds chart, you’ll notice this recipe is more aggressive.
-That’s because we designed it to
+That’s because we wanted to show you just how rapidly you can prototype boards.

 Once you’ve input this info, you can exit the Tool Library.
 Go back to the dropdown menus in each of your .brd and .svg design files and select the custom tool you just created.
 See how your milling time just dropped to 5 minutes?
 That’s one of the many benefits of programming custom speeds and feeds in the Bantam Tools software!